The-Pikmin/petal/README.md

 # Introduction

 Welcome to the frontend for the Plant Disease Diagnosis application!
-This is a Next.js application built with TypeScript and tested with Jest.
+This is a Svelte application built with TypeScript and Capacitor.
 It provides the user interface for users to upload images of their plants and receive a diagnosis from our machine learning model.

 # Getting Started